What Outsiders Think about California: Dispelling Stereotypes

 2. Everybody is a Movie Star or Model in Los Angeles

-The biggest misconception about southern California and Los Angeles is that everybody here is a movie star or a model.
+The biggest misconception about Southern California and Los Angeles is that everybody here is a movie star or a model.
 After living in the Golden State for more than a decade, I still can’t believe how often people think about California this way.

 I had my share of that “celebrity” status imposed on me by the locals, forget about the outsiders.
-When I just moved to LA, the second most frequent question I received while operating cash register at Wal-Mart was “Are you a model?”
+When I just moved to LA, the second most frequent question I received while operating a cash register at Wal-Mart was “Are you a model?”
 “No.” “No?
 You should be.”
 The truth is not everybody is or wants to be an actor or model in Los Angeles.

-What outsiders think about California | Roads and Destinations. roadsanddestinations.com
+What outsiders think about California | Roads and Destinations

 3. California and Los Angeles are Packed with Bodybuilders and Beach Bombshells

 I wish it was true.
 In reality, though, many locals barely go to the beaches.
 Moreover, as the third biggest state in the country, the area consists of deserts, forests, valleys, and mountainous areas.
-Therefore, many Californians live hours aways from any sandy stretches of land.
+So many Californians live hours aways from any sandy stretches of land.

-What outsiders think about California | Roads and Destinations, roadsanddestinations.com
+What outsiders think about California | Roads and Destinations

-5. Locals Live the California Dream Life
+5. Locals Live the “California Dream Life

 The California Dream has been one of the main contributors to some of the biggest stereotypes about the state.
 It’s linked to the desire to gain fast wealth and fame.
 And the outsiders often think about California only in this regard.
 They believe that once you move to the Golden State, you almost instantly get rich and famous.
 It’s far from being true.